What People Are Saying About Undiscovered Classics

 In attempting to capture the significance and passion inherent in Undiscovered Classics, I can’t seem to shake the graphic allusion to Indiana Jones and Raiders of the Lost Ark on the former’s website.
 Although I would aspire to be more original, that theme absolutely nails the essence of their journey and the value of their achievements.

-Geoff Hacker and his crew are indeed scholars who embark on perilous adventures to obtain rare artifacts.
+Geoff Hacker, Mike Puma and their crew are indeed scholars who embark on perilous adventures to obtain rare artifacts.
 Literally.
 I’ve seen them in action.
 They’re obsessive and not afraid to get dirty digging.
 And, by making the liberated treasures universally accessible on the web, it’s like they have given anyone who’s interested a virtual key and detailed map to the implausibly giant warehouse where the Ark of the Covenant was stored.

 Their subjects are not only mostly forgotten, but often previously unheralded — allowing us to reconstruct and appreciate what would otherwise be completely lost or conveniently ignored.
 (I know a venture capitalist or two who could learn a thing or two about “due diligence” from these folks!)